 The Court minority (Justices Stevens, Ginsburg, Breyer, and Sotomayor) argued:

-- the First Amendment protects only individual speech, not speech by associations of individuals.
+- the First Amendment protects only individual speech.

 - government may prevent corruption, and campaign spending can be corrupt when it buys influence over legislators.
 Therefore government may impose spending limits on corporations and unions.

 - government may prevent the appearance of corruption, which undermines public confidence in democracy.
 Limits on corporate and union political spending are an expression of that authority.

 - the public has the right to hear all available information, and when corporations spend money individuals can’t match, messages from corporations drown out messages from others, and that information fails to reach the public.

 The decision was controversial and set off a ferocious debate which continues to this day.